suffolklibraries/lgc/content/collections/events/behind-the-scenes-25-02.md

   [01473 296666](tel:01473296666)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738166091
+updated_at: 1738166392
 duplicated_from: 286af783-a560-4bba-b169-e1fd55c92d25
 ---
-Join us to watch An American Tail at our Cinema Club
+Join us for a behind-the-scenes tour of The Hold with our archivists.